aerotog/blog/content/blog/rest/index.md

 At work, I've started being more specific about the type of API I am implementing.
 I've stopped calling my API "REST" or "RESTful" if they don't contain hypermedia.
 I've opted to use "Open API" instead as we make liberal use of Open API documentation.

 In the future, I hope to explore the use of gRPC and GraphQL as they have gained quite a following and provide more powerful options when designing API.
 It's always good to have more tools in the toolbox.
-It's a shame to only have a hammer when some of your problems aren't nails.
+It's a shame when you only have a hammer and some of your problems aren't nails.

 ~EOF~